oneconcern/datamon/docs/concepts.md

 See [usage](usage/datamon_bundle.md)

-Bundle metadata can be _downloaded_ (e.g. contributors), bundle blob content can be _mounted_ on a host mount path.
+Bundle metadata can be _downloaded_ (e.g. to see contributors), bundle blob content can be _mounted_ on a host mount path.

 A simple read-only mount provide a file system view of the bundle content.